There are numerous precautions Internet users should take when conducting business online.

 In general, here is how a spoofing or phishing works: In an attempt to steal someone's private information, an Internet criminal will send out an email telling people to update their account information.
 The email appears to come from the underlying company, and will have links that lead to an imitation website that looks very similar to the underlying company's.
 Do not fall for this scam.
 Do not click on any links in the email.
 If you ever need to update your account information, always visit the underlying company's official secure website login page.
-For Trading Direct, always log in from our secure site: https://www4.netxselect.com/tradingdirect.htm.
+For account information and order entry, always log in from our clearing firm's secure site: https://www.netxinvestor.com/.
 In order to try to help Internet users notice spoof sites, today's browsers now help user's identify spoof site.
 In you are using an old browser, be sure to update to the most recent version of Microsoft Internet Explorer (http://www.microsoft.com/downloads/), Mozilla Firefox (http://www.mozilla.com), or another browser you may be using.

 Monitor your accounts regularly:

 In today's day and age, clients can be notified of any transactions/changes to their accounts either electronically and or via the mail.
 Check your email regularly.
 Review your monthly statements.
 Be sure to keep your contact information (email address, postal address, and telephone number) up-to-date if the need arises for the underlying company to contact you.
 If you ever notice something that does not look right, contact the respective company immediately.
 The sooner you call, the more likely the problem can be resolved amicably.